 );

-If you want to know more about the Bootstrap grid system, check the documentation.
+If you want to learn more about the Bootstrap Grid system, check out the Bootstrap documentation.

 Bootstrap includes hundreds of CSS utility classes for dealing with spacing, positionning, sizing, alignment, font weight, flex containers, flex items, etc. The documentation is really neat, and covers all the great stuffs you can do.
 In this article I will just show you a gist of it.